Skip to main content

 number

 Upper bound when enabled=true.
-Must be an allowed tier and ≥ minMemoryMB.
+Must be ≥ minMemoryMB.

 Returns: Promise<{ sandboxID: string; enabled: boolean; minMemoryMB: number; maxMemoryMB: number }> Throws: